markdonaho/kaggle-notebook-tpu-llama/README.md

 [x] Upload to Kaggle Dataset: The local checkpoint directory has been successfully uploaded as a new private Kaggle dataset.
 [x] Teardown VM: Delete the GCE VM to avoid costs.

-Next Steps:
-- ~~Upload the local checkpoint directory (`./checkpoint_download/llama-3.1-8b-maxtext-checkpoint`) as a new private dataset on Kaggle.~~
+[x] ~~Upload the local checkpoint directory (`./checkpoint_download/llama-3.1-8b-maxtext-checkpoint`) as a new private dataset on Kaggle.~~
-- Update the Kaggle notebook to use the new Kaggle dataset as the source for the fine-tuning checkpoint.
+[x] Update the Kaggle notebook to use the new Kaggle dataset as the source for the fine-tuning checkpoint.
-- Proceed to Session 2.4 (configure Kaggle for training).
+[x] Proceed to Session 2.4 (configure Kaggle for training).

 ### Session 2.4: Configure Kaggle for MaxText Training [⏹️]